-- For readings and cases: please see Section 3.0, "Course Calendar" for a description of class session topics, reading assignments and other information (Excel spreadsheet). - ➤ Team Performance: Please organize yourselves into teams of 5-7 students.
+- For weekly readings and cases by class session: please see Section 3.0, "Course Calendar" for a description of class session topics, reading assignments and other information (Excel spreadsheet). - ➤ For team assignments: Please organize yourselves into teams of 5 7 students.
 This will be your "learning team" for the entire semester, so select wisely and carefully.
-The team performance component is 25% of your final grade and will include peer reviews.
-You may regard your team performance and each of your submissions as an "exam" in which you apply what you've learned according to the assignment.
+The team performance component is 25% of your final grade and will include peer reviews (not graded).